 San Antonio with Kids: Fun Things to do

+The city founded the San Antonio Botanical Garden in 1980.
+It encompasses 33 acres in the centre of the city on Funston at North New Braunfels Avenue and features a late nineteenth-century house.
+There are four formal gardens that change seasonally and there are other gardens, for instance, a Japanese garden, a rose garden, an old fashioned garden and a sensory garden.
 As children wander through the beautiful Botanical Garden, they learn about the plant world and the important role plants play in our lives.
 It is like a living museum of plants, a classroom, research and conservation facility and cultural space all rolled into one.
 You can enjoy guided tours of the San Antonio Botanical Garden and children can take part in special classes and events.
 They can also run wild in the Family Adventure Garden which has 15 fun spaces that encourage play and exploration.

 7. The DoSeum